 - Automate workflows and reduce data errors: As organisations grow and their membership base expands, daily operations and processes become more complicated and time-consuming.
 Daily data entry can be cumbersome and lead to errors.
 Workflow automation and automated data entry in membership management software saves time by streamlining processes and cutting down on errors.

 - Simplify administration: By compiling all member data in one database, administrators can easily track and manage their membership in one system, rather than having data spread across different platforms.
 Automatic membership renewals also save time over manual methods.

 - Application management: Manage and track applications for potential members, and give new members access to set up an account.

 - Automatic renewals: Automatically renew memberships at the end of a subscription cycle.

 - Member database: Compile, store, and edit all membership information.

 - Payment processing: Accept, record, and reconcile financial transactions.
 Automate payment reminders and invoice generation.

-- Member portal: Allow members to access a self-service portal where they can update their personal information, communicate with the organization and other members, make payments, and more.
+- Member portal: Allow members to access a self-service portal where they can update their personal information, communicate with the organisation and other members, make payments, and more.

 - Member directory: Compile an online or printable list of members for external use.